vadirajkulkarni/Bridge/README.md

 # Bridge

+Bridge between ETH and BSC

-in the .env file add
+In the .env file add

 NM= mnemonic #the seed phrase from metamask privKey = private key #the private key from metamask